 One of the things that have helped us teach financial literacy to our kids is an animated series on YouTube.
-In short videos, the concepts of where does money come from, how does money circulate, how does money get used up, and many more, are taught in an interesting way.
+In short videos, the concepts of where does money come from, how it circulates, how it gets used up, etc., are taught in an interesting way.
 We also tell the kids that our money comes from earnings from work and business.

 Coin banks and savings

 We often get coin banks and from birthday parties—use them to teach kids to save up money.
 Encourage them not to take out coins until the coin bank is full.
 When you open it, make it ceremonial and involve them in counting the money that they have saved.